I: Enter the tidyverse

 # ℹ 23,493 more rows

-Quick question: if we want to use this reduced data-frame going forward, what should we do?
+Quick question: if we want to use this reduced dataset going forward, what should we do?

 That’s right, assign it to an object!
-Let’s call that df_small
+Let’s call that data_small

 • Our next step is to create a variable that’s the higher of student and parent expectations.
 Sounds simple enough, but first, we have a problem…